sodalitegames/aberrations-website/content/playbooks/avarice.md

 ---
 name: Avarice World Playbook
+metadata:
+  title: Avarice World Playbook
+  slug: avarice
+  description: This World Playbook is for the world of Avarice, a cyberpunk-ishly
+    capitalistically dystopian tech world.
 overview: "This World Playbook is for the world of Avarice.
 The Avarice World Playbook contains: Species, Augmentation Groups, Weapons, Consumable Categories, Creature Types, Optional World-Specific Rules you can choose to